-Stuart was interviewed by the Editor of Irish Tech News about Irish Whiskey Marketing and the role of Digital Marketing in the renaissance of the Irish Whiskey industry.
+I was delighted to be interviewed by Simon Cocking, the Editor of Irish Tech News about Irish Whiskey Marketing and the role of Digital Marketing in the renaissance of the Irish Whiskey industry.

-In the interview, Stuart outlines the lessons that the Irish Whiskey Industry belatedly learned from the Scotch Whisky who went through a similar renaissance in the 1920s.
+In the interview, I outlined the lessons that the Irish Whiskey Industry belatedly learned from the Scotch Whisky who went through a similar renaissance in the 1920s.

-He highlights the lack of a collaborative approach and joined up thinking to Irish Whiskey branding at strategic and sectoral level which he ascribes to the knowledge chasm between experienced whiskey marketeers at board and strategic marketing level with the newer and young tech-savvy digital marketing gurus in the Irish Whiskey industry do not yet have enough strategic vision and experience to act as a sector as well as individual Irish Whiskey brands.
+I highlighed the lack of a collaborative approach and joined up thinking to Irish Whiskey branding at strategic and sectoral level which I ascribe to the knowledge chasm between experienced whiskey marketeers at board and strategic marketing level with the newer and young tech-savvy digital marketing gurus in the Irish Whiskey industry do not yet have enough strategic vision and experience to act as a sector as well as individual Irish Whiskey brands.

-Finally Stuart talks about what is going right in Irish Whiskey Marketing and expresses his support for the new independent Irish Whiskey Distilleries and Brands who remain true to their core vales, innovation and passions despite the efforts of the larger forces in the Irish Whiskey Industry to enforce safe and predictable conformation in the Irish Whiskey market.
-In particular, he mentions West Cork Distillers, Hyde Whiskey and Glendalough Whiskey.
+Finally I talked about what is going right in Irish Whiskey Marketing and expressed my support for the new independent Irish Whiskey Distilleries and Brands who remain true to their core vales, innovation and passions despite the efforts of the larger forces in the Irish Whiskey Industry to enforce safe and predictable conformation in the Irish Whiskey market.
+In particular, I mentioned West Cork Distillers, Hyde Whiskey and Glendalough Whiskey.

 For the full interview on Irish Tech News, see Irish Whiskey Marketing Insights with Stuart McNamara